How to Identify a Bee Swarm: What You're Looking At and What to Do

 Swarm Appearance

 Wasps do not swarm in the same way honey bees do.
 They are solitary or live in smaller colonies.
 If you see a large number of wasps, they are likely near a nest.
-Please do not report wasps on Swarmed.
+Not sure if it's bees or wasps?
+Report it anyway and we'll help point you in the right direction.

 Key Characteristics